 Our department stands with Dreamers and other community members with an undocumented or uncertain legal status.
 We believe that Trump’s decision to rescind DACA is a form of state violence, disguised as something that protects the general good, while enacted to make specific communities more vulnerable in their daily lives, at their work place, and in their fulfillment of educational aspirations.

 We ask for assurance that campus police will be prohibited from contacting, questioning, detaining, or arresting any individual on the basis of having an undocumented legal status.
 We ask that university police be prohibited from inquiring about any student, staff, or faculty member’s legal or immigration statuses.
-In protecting our most vulnerable students, staff, and faculty members, we demand that President Wong create a formal policy and memorialize that policy in a public MOU that police on campus will not be in any shape or form involved in the enforcement of federal immigration law and that police will not access the campus without legal authorization or a warrant.
+In protecting our most vulnerable students, staff, and faculty members, we demand that the SF State President create a formal policy and memorialize that policy in a public MOU that police on campus will not be in any shape or form involved in the enforcement of federal immigration law and that police will not access the campus without legal authorization or a warrant.

 We are committed to a coordinated effort to provide information and services on campus to students and vow to collaborate with other entities in ensuring that our SFSU community members are safe from immigration enforcement.